 The nine regional campuses, Campus Accelerated Program for Adults (CAPA), and La Verne Online provide educational opportunities for working adults with varied educational backgrounds.

-Applicants will be considered for admission based on: applicant’s age (CAPA and other programs may require applicants to be of 25 years of age or older), number of college-level semester hours completed, cumulative college GPA, work experience, and the degree program being pursued.
+Applicants will be considered for admission based on factors that include the number of college-level semester hours completed, cumulative college GPA, work experience, and the degree program being pursued.
 Applicants academically disqualified from another college may be considered for admission by appeal only if the disqualification occurred more than 12 months prior to application.